Trade waste discharge consent

 - A business must be able to supply documentary proof that cleaning is occurring – particularly with regard to grease trap or sump maintenance.

-What happens to a business that does not comply?
+What happens to businesses that don't comply?

 - If a business does not comply with the provisions of its discharge consent, that business could be put into a higher risk category and consequently have to pay a higher consent fee or have its consent cancelled.